-The primary advantages to going private are (1) administrative cost savings, (2) increased managerial incentives, (3) increased managerial flexibility, (4) increased shareholder participation, and (5) increased use of financial leverage, which of course reduces taxes.
+The primary advantages to going private are (1) administrative cost savings, (2) increased managerial incentives, (3) increased managerial flexibility, (4) increased shareholder oversight and participation, and (5) increased use of financial leverage, which of course reduces taxes.
 We discuss each of these advantages in more detail in the following paragraphs.

 - 1. Administrative cost savings.
-Because going private takes the stock of a firm out of public hands, it saves on costs associated with securities registration, annual reports, SEC and exchange reporting, responding to stockholder inquiries, and so on.
-More important, the top managers of private firms are free from meetings with security analysts, government bodies, and other outside parties.
-Byron C. Radaker, CEO of Congoleum Corporation, a company that went private in the early 1980s, estimated the cost savings to his company from going private at between \$6 million and \$8 million per year. - 2.
+Because going private takes the stock of a firm out of public hands, it saves on the time and costs associated with securities registration, annual reports, SEC and exchange reporting, responding to stockholder inquiries, and so on. - 2.
 Increased managerial incentives.
-An even larger potential gain comes from the improvement in incentives for high-level managerial performance.
-Their increased ownership means that the firm's managers benefit more directly from their own efforts; hence managerial efficiency tends to increase after going private.
-If the firm is highly successful, its managers can easily see their personal net worth increase ten- to twentyfold, while if the firm fails, its managers end up with nothing.
-Further, a highly leveraged position tends to drive the firm toward the extremes-large losses or large profits.
-The managers of companies that have gone through an LBO tell us that heavy interest payments, combined with a knowledge that success will bring great wealth, does a lot to cut fat and improve decisions. - 3.
+Managers' increased ownership and equity incentive plans mean that managers benefit more directly from their own efforts; hence managerial efficiency tends to increase after going private.
+If the firm is highly successful then its managers can easily see their personal net worth increase twentyfold, but if the firm fails then its managers end up with nothing. - 3.
 Increased managerial flexibility.
-Another source of value stems from the increased flexibility available to managers of private firms.
-These managers do not have to worry about what a drop in next quarter's earnings will do to the firm's stock price; hence they can focus on long-term, strategic actions that ultimately will have the greatest positive impact on the firm's value.
-Managerial flexibility concerning asset sales is also greater in a private firm, since such sales do not have to be justified to a large number of shareholders with potentially diverse interests. - 4.
-Increased shareholder participation.
+Managers at private companies do not have to worry about what a drop in the next quarter's earnings will do to the firm's stock price, so they can focus on long-term, strategic actions that ultimately will have the greatest positive impact on the firm's value.
+Managerial flexibility concerning asset sales is also greater in a private firm, since such sales need not be justified to a large number of shareholders with potentially diverse interests. - 4.
+Increased shareholder oversight and participation.
 Going private typically results in replacing a dispersed, largely passive group of public shareholders with a small group of investors who take a much more active role in managing the firm.
 These new equity investors have a substantial position in the private firm; hence they have a greater motivation to monitor management and to provide incentives to management than do the typical stockholders of a public corporation.
-Further, the new nonmanagement equity investors, such as Kohlberg Kravis Roberts & Company (KKR), are typically represented on the board, and they bring both sophisticated financial expertise and hard-nosed attitudes to the new firm.
-These outsiders don't have good friends running money-losing divisions, so they are more willing to force major operating changes than are entrenched managers.
-For example, within a few weeks after KKR won the battle for RJR Nabisco, the much touted but unprofitable Premier "smokeless" cigarette project was abandoned.

-5. Increased financial leverage.
+Further, the new nonmanagement equity investors-frequently private equity firms, such as Kohlberg Kravis Roberts & Company (KKR), Carlyle Group, or Blackstone Group-are typically represented on the board, and they bring sophisticated industry and financial expertise and hard-nosed attitudes to the new firm. - 5.
+Increased financial leverage.
 Going private usually entails a drastic increase in the firm's use of debt financing, which has two effects.
 First, the firm's taxes are reduced because of the increase in deductible interest payments, so more of the operating income flows through to investors.
-Second, the increased debt servicing requirements force managers to hold costs down to ensure that the firm has sufficient cash flow to meet its obligations-a highly leveraged firm simply cannot afford any fat.
+Second, the increased debt service requirements force managers to hold costs down to ensure that the firm has sufficient cash flow to meet its obligations-a highly leveraged firm simply cannot afford any fat.

 One might ask why all firms are not privately held.
-The answer is that while there are real benefits to private ownership, there are also benefits to being publicly owned.
+The answer is that, although there are real benefits to private ownership, there are also benefits to being publicly owned.
 Most notably, public corporations have access to large amounts of equity capital on favorable terms, and for most companies, the advantage of access to public capital markets dominates the advantages of going private.
 Also, note that most companies that go private end up going public again after several years of operation as private firms.
-For example, HCA, which went private in 1987, again went public in 1992.
-During the private phase, management sheds inefficient businesses, cuts costs throughout the corporation, and, generally, rationalizes operations.
-These actions increase the value of the firm to investors.
-Once the company has been "straightened up," going public allows the private equity holders to recover their investment, take their profit, and move on to new ventures.
-Interestingly, in mid-2006 HCA announced plans to go private again.
+For example, Celanese AG, a global chemical company, went public in 1999.
+It was taken private in 2004 by Blackstone Capital Partners, a PE firm, and taken public in 2005.